 Make Them Stop Calling

 You have the right to ask debt collectors to stop calling you.
 The catch is that you have to make the request in writing.
 That may mean talking to the debt collector at least once to get their mailing address.
 Or, you may be able to get the address from any bills they’ve mailed you.

 Note that after the debt collector has received your written request to stop calling you, they can contact you just one more time to let you know what they plan to do next.

 You have the right to dispute the validity of a debt if you don't believe it's yours.
 Just like your request to cease communication, you’ll have to make this request in writing.
 Once the collector receives your dispute, they’re required to send proof of the debt or stop contacting you.
 Note that if the collector does send proof of the debt, they can resume collection activity.
 Following up with a cease and desist letter can stop debt collection calls on a debt that has been validated.

 If debt collector calls are causing you trauma or stress that leads to medical bills or affects your job, you may have a legal case, especially if the collector has done something illegal.
 Make sure you keep notes of your conversation with the collector and contact a consumer rights attorney to find out whether you have a case.

 Report Them to the Authorities

-You can complain about rude and abusive debt collectors to the FTC and the CFPB.
+You can complain about rude and abusive debt collectors to the Federal Trade Commission and the Consumer Financial Protection Bureau.
 With enough complaints about a particular collector, legal action may be taken against the collection agency.